This story originally appeared in our Spring 2017 issue

-After a Somali Canadian died while in police custody last summer, simmering racial tensions boiled over.
-In October, data collected over two years backed up claims that racial profiling happens on Ottawa streets.
+After a Abdirahman Abdi, a Somali-Canadian, died while in police custody on July 24, 2016, simmering racial tensions boiled over.
+In October of the same year, data collected over two years backed up claims that racial profiling happens on Ottawa streets.
 Then, as the city mourned Inuk artist Annie Pootoogook, a racist comment online — made by an officer — served as a lightning rod, causing public outcry.

 For more than a decade, Farhia Ahmed, 37, had adopted the stance of an informed but quiet public servant.
 Although Muslim, she married into a Catholic family.
 A mother of four children, her days were more consumed by her children’s schedules than social activism.
 She had a secure job and, as a policy adviser, clung tightly to bureaucratic neutrality.
 She may have felt strongly about an issue, but you wouldn’t hear her give an opinion.
 Then Abdirahman Abdi happened.
 After watching videos of Abdi’s fatal arrest, Ahmed could no longer stand on the sidelines.
 At a standing-room-only community meeting of Somali Canadians who gathered to form a new advocacy group, Ahmed raised her hand and volunteered to raise her voice so that Abdi’s family could be heard.